chongchonghe/yt/doc/source/examining/loading_data.rst

 The QUOKKA frontend is built upon the AMReX framework, which follows the BoxLib data format.
 When a QUOKKA dataset is loaded, yt automatically:

-- Detects and loads all available fields in the dataset
+- Detects and loads all available fields in the dataset from the ``Header`` file
 - Maps the native field names to (field_type, field_name) tuples
 - Assigns physical units based on metadata information